one-dimensional solver¶

 The maximum stackability of an item type is specified via the MAXIMUM_STACKABILITY column in the item CSV file.

 In the following example, without the maximum stackability constraint, all items fit in 2 bins.
-In the second case, the second item type has a maximum stackability of 3.
+In the second case, the first item type has a maximum stackability of 3.
 Therefore, the first bin of the first case is not valid in the second case; and there is no way to fit all items in 2 bins only.

 Without maximum stackability |